 Hang Out on the Beach

-Pack your suntan lotion and towel: Tel Aviv’s eight-mile stretch of sandy beaches attract a diverse crowd of tourists and locals alike all year round.
+Anyone staying for 48 hours in Tel Aviv has to pack some suntan lotion and towel: Tel Aviv’s eight-mile stretch of sandy beaches attract a diverse crowd of tourists and locals alike all year round.
 Although there are many beaches to choose from, you can’t go wrong spending the day at any of them.
 From April-October you can rent chairs and lounge beds on the sand, and even order drinks and food.
 Stay until sunset and take in the dramatic view.

 For a quick heads-up: Gordon, Frishman and Bograshov are the most active and lively beaches, where you can sip on a drink and hang out among the masses.
 Head to North beach if you’re a canine lover (dogs run free on this beach, which is just north of Hilton beach), Middle beach if you’re looking for a gay-friendly beach, and Jaffa or Alma beach if you’re looking for a chill southern beach away from the main central beaches.